Storing data Docker volumes

 USER omero

-RUN mkdir /home/omero/omero
+RUN mkdir /home/omero/omero-folder

 Rebuild, and run.
 The session information should now be kept between container runs: